chhavi10soni-commits/Calculator/README.md

 ## Possible Improvements

 * Add support for multiple operations (like `2 + 3 * 4`)
-* Build a GUI version using Tkinter
 * Improve input parsing

 ---

-Just a small project to get more comfortable with Python 🙂